kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

         After my fun time back in food land I joined some former colleagues that had hooked up with an angel funded startup in the financial industry.
 I joined the group helping build an HSA Platform.
 Unfortunately I joined far too late to have much impact on the platform architecture and quickly found myself working with a group that had no real interest in what I had to say, but I stuck around for a while before moving across the country and working remote.
       </p>
       <p>
-        My biggest takeaways from this gig were that using Vue with TypeScript was pretty great, there ere advantages to having a polyglot architecture (especially in a cloud environment when it relates to speed & cost), only fools roll their own CloudFormation, and if your deployment takes 45m to an hour from commit to production then you're 100% doing it wrong!
+        My biggest takeaways from this gig were that using Vue with TypeScript was pretty great, there are many advantages to having a polyglot architecture (especially in a cloud environment when it relates to speed & cost), only fools roll their own CloudFormation, and if your deployment takes 45m to an hour from commit to production then you're 100% doing it wrong!
       </p>
       <p>Bend Financial was acquired by HSA Bank in 2022.</p>
     </div>